sanitizers/github-bot-tutorial/octomachinery-cmd-line.rst

 .. code:: python

-   await gh.post('/repos/mariatta/strange-relationship/issues',
+   await gh.post(
+       '/repos/mariatta/strange-relationship/issues',
        data={
            'title': 'We got a problem',
            'body': 'Use more emoji!',
-                 })
+       },
+   )

 Go ahead and add the above code right after you instantiate RawGitHubAPI.